kdadabhoy/to-9km-and-beyond/README.md

 5. Gravity = 32.2 ft/s (constant)
 6. pi = 3.141592653589
 7. Gas Constant = 1716 (ft * lb) / (slug * R)
-8. ```calcBestTimeTo9km uses a "Takeoff to Steady Level Accelerate (to velocity for maxExcessPower) to Climb to Steady Accelerate (to velocity for maxExcessPower) to Climb, etc." approach.```
+8. ```calcBestTimeTo9km()``` __uses a "Takeoff to Steady Level Accelerate (to velocity for maxExcessPower) to Climb to Steady Accelerate (to velocity for maxExcessPower) to Climb, etc." approach.__
     - Why?
-        - ```Solving for the best path/trajectory/inputs to climb to 9km the fastest is a very complicated dynamics problem that would be a whole project in and of itself.``` In order to solve for that best path/trajectory/inputs, (most likely) hundreds of simulations would need to be performed for each particular aircraft (when to pitch, how much to pitch by, when to fly straight before climbing, when to not bother about reaching the maxExcessPower velocity, because you are close enough, and that marginal gain isn't worth the time sacrifice, how much time it takes for the control surfaces to act, how much drag those control surfaces are making, etc etc etc).
+        - __Solving for the best path/trajectory/inputs to climb to 9km the fastest is a very complicated dynamics problem that would be a whole project in and of itself.__ In order to solve for that best path/trajectory/inputs, (most likely) hundreds of simulations would need to be performed for each particular aircraft (when to pitch, how much to pitch by, when to fly straight before climbing, when to not bother about reaching the maxExcessPower velocity, because you are close enough, and that marginal gain isn't worth the time sacrifice, how much time it takes for the control surfaces to act, how much drag those control surfaces are making, etc etc etc).
-        - The cherry on top is that this model would change significantly from airplane to airplane and would be very intensive to calculate. ```The primary goal this program was designed to accomplish was to size/optimize a mainWing for this mission... not necessarily get the most accurate simulation time.```
+        - The cherry on top is that this model would change significantly from airplane to airplane and would be very intensive to calculate. __The primary goal this program was designed to accomplish was to size/optimize a mainWing for this mission... not necessarily get the most accurate simulation time.__

     - Drawbacks of this approach
-        - First and foremost, this approach is definitely not the most accurate. ```Changing allowable error variables (particularly the velocity error (allowed difference) for entering/leaving the steadyLevelAccelerate function) drastically alters the simulated times for the aircraft```
+        - First and foremost, this approach is definitely not the most accurate. __Changing allowable error variables (particularly the velocity error (allowed difference) for entering/leaving the steadyLevelAccelerate function) drastically alters the simulated times for the aircraft__
-            - ```HOWEVER, while simulation times may drastically change, the different aircrafts keep the same relative performance.``` In other words, if say a 50ft span wing performs has the quickest time to climb with certain error variables, that 50ft span wing will also have the quickest time to climb with different error variables. ```The relative performance of the wing is independent of the error variables, which justifies this approach for optimization of a wing, despite the fluctuation in overall times.```
+            - __Currently, this approach produces similar times to taking off, steady level accelerating to the velocity for max excess power, and then climbing without changing velocity at all.__
-            - Additionally, ```adjusting the error variables tends to DECREASE the time to climb```, not increase it (although there are anomalies).
-The quickest times to climbs I was able to achieve were in the 3 min range. ```Currently the program error variables settings give climb times in the 4-5 min range for optimal  wings.```
+            - That being said, while simulation times may drastically change, the different aircrafts keep the same relative performance.
+In other words, if say a 50ft span wing performs has the quickest time to climb with certain error variables, that 50ft span wing will also have the quickest time to climb with different error variables.
+The relative performance of the wing is independent of the error variables, which justifies this approach for optimization of a wing, despite the fluctuation in overall times.

-9. ```calcBestTimeTo9km uses the small angle approx for gamma (flight path angle)```
+9. ```calcBestTimeTo9km()``` __uses the small angle approx for gamma (flight path angle)__
     - Typically gamma is at most 11 degrees... which isn't a true small angle... but is a good approx for the amount of complexity it saves.
-        - ```Note: Coupling between AoA, the Power Curve, and gamma, make solving for gamma difficult and computationally heavy.```
+        - __Note: Coupling between AoA, the Power Curve, and gamma, make solving for gamma difficult and computationally heavy.__
         - The program already has a lot of assumptions built into it, this small angle approx for gamma is fairly insignificant in comparison.
 9. Assumes the Vertical Tail makes no lift.
-10. ```Assumes liftoff occurs at 1.2*V_stall```
+10. __Assumes liftoff occurs at 1.2*V_stall__
-11. ```Assumes 15 deg for takeoff AoA_stall,``` this is actually a conservative estimate.
+11. __Assumes 15 deg for takeoff AoA_stall,__ this is actually a conservative estimate.
-12. ```The Wing Class assumes a trapezodial wing.
-This class relies on the Wing Class.```
+12. __The Wing Class assumes a trapezodial wing.
+This class relies on the Wing Class.__

 ### Notable Functions: